Back to News

 For customers comparing custom options, the Custom Glow in the Dark 130-Piece Fort Building Kit is another useful reference for age positioning, glow-theme packaging, and private-label review.

-Safety Review Should Start Before Sampling
+Start Safety Review Before Sampling

 For toy projects targeting the U.S. market, ASTM F963-related questions should not wait until mass production.
 Age grading, small-parts risk, materials, labels, tracking information, and package warnings all affect sample and document preparation.